 There will be no fee required for the support person to attend FaithLife Financial premises or in connection with a support person’s presence at the premises.

 FaithLife Financial will provide training to all employees and volunteers who deal with the public or other third parties on their behalf; all other persons who provide goods, services or facilities on behalf of the organization; and all those who are involved in the development and approvals of customer service policies.

 i) Review of the purposes and requirements of relevant accessibility legislation;

 ii) Instruction on how to interact and communicate with people with various types of disabilities;

 iii) Instruction on how to interact with people with disabilities who use assistive devices or require the assistance of a guide dog, other service animal or a support person;

-iv) Instruction on how to use equipment or devices available at FaithLife Financial premises or that are provided otherwise, that may help people with disabilities access FaithLife Financial products and services and access to facilities; and
+iv) Instruction on how to use equipment or devices available at FaithLife Financial premises or that are provided otherwise, that may help people with disabilities access FaithLife Financial products, services, and access to facilities; and;

 v) Instruction on what to do if a person with a disability is having difficulty accessing FaithLife Financial products or services.